 The skills gained in this course can be applied in various contexts including teaching children and teenagers outside of a school setting (e.g. churches and community groups), and some auxiliary roles in a school setting.

-This course structure is based on one semester (13 weeks duration) of four subjects.
+The course structure is based on one semester (12 weeks duration, plus an exam week).
+It comprises:

 Applicants with Recent Secondary Education (within the past 2 years)